Tower Bridge: Hydraulic system

-The original raising mechanism was powered by pressurised water stored in several hydraulic accumulators.
+The original raising mechanism was powered by pressurised water stored in six hydraulic accumulators.
+There were then two pairs of engines on each pier.
+Each pair consisted of a larger engine 8 ½ inches in diameter and a smaller one at 7 ½ inches.
+All eight engines had three cylinders.
+The reason for two pairs of engines on each pier was to build in redundancy.
+The machinery was "equal to twice the requirements of the Board of Trade", already very rigorous standards established following the Tay Bridge Disaster.

 The system was designed and installed by Hamilton Owen Rendel while working for Armstrong, Mitchell and Company of Newcastle upon Tyne.
 Water at a pressure of 750 psi was pumped into the accumulators by a pair of stationary steam engines.
 Each drove a force pump from its piston tail rod.
 The accumulators each comprise a 20 in ram which sits a very heavy weight to maintain the desired pressure.

 The entire hydraulic system along with the gas lighting system was installed by William Sugg & Co Ltd. The gas lighting was initially by open-flame burners within the lanterns, but was soon updated to the later incandescent system.

 In 1974, the original operating mechanism was largely replaced by a new electro-hydraulic drive system, designed by BHA Cromwell House.
 The only remaining parts of the old system are the final pinions, which fit into the racks on the bascules and were driven by hydraulic motors and gearing.
 Oil is now used in place of water as the new hydraulic fluid.

 Signalling and control

 Originally, river traffic passing beneath the bridge was required to follow several rules and signals.
 Daytime control was provided by red semaphore signals, mounted on small control cabins on either end of both of the bridge piers.
 At night, coloured lights were used, in either direction, on both of the piers: two red lights to show that the bridge was closed, and two green to show that it was open.
 In foggy weather, a gong was sounded as well.

 Vessels passing through the bridge were required to display signals.
 By day, a black ball at least 2 ft in diameter was mounted high up where it could be seen.
 Night passage called for two red lights in the same position.
 Foggy weather required repeated blasts from the ship's steam whistle.
 If a black ball was suspended from the middle of each walkway (or a red light at night) this indicated that the bridge could not be opened.
-These signals were repeated about 1000 yd downstream, at Cherry Garden Pier, where boats needing to pass through the bridge had to hoist their signals/lights and sound their horn, as appropriate, to alert the Bridge Master.
+These signals were repeated about 1000 yd downstream, at Cherry Garden Pier, where boats needing to pass through the bridge had to hoist their signals/lights and sound their horn, as appropriate, to alert the bridge master.

 Some of the control mechanism for the signalling equipment has been preserved and is housed in the Tower Bridge's museum.